Bristol M.E. Service and the 2021 NICE Guideline

 For more information on Coronavirus, please visit www.nhs.uk/coronavirus

 Bristol M.E.
-Service is a specialist NHS Service for people with M.E./Chronic Fatigue Syndrome which has been offering evidence-based care since 2004.
+Service is a specialist NHS Service for people with ME/CFS which has been offering evidence-based care since 2004.

 We offer an outpatient service to people living in Bristol, North Somerset, and Gloucestershire.
-We can offer a combination of telephone, video and face-to-face contact, and part of our role is to advise and support other Health Care Professionals in the clinical management of people with M.E./CFS.
+We can offer a combination of telephone, video and face-to-face contact, and can offer support individually in in groups.
+Part of our role is to advise and support other Health Care Professionals in the clinical management of people with M.E./CFS.

 The clinical team includes Occupational Therapists, Physiotherapists and Psychologists, as we offer a multidisciplinary team approach.
-We do not currently employ a medic as there are no evidence-based medications for M.E./CFS which cannot be prescribed by a GP.
-We maintain close links with other hospital specialties within North Bristol NHS Trust and at United Bristol Hospital NHS Foundation Trust.
+We do not currently employ a medic as there are no evidence-based medications for ME/CFS which cannot be prescribed by a GP.
+We maintain close links with other hospital specialties within North Bristol NHS Trust, at United Bristol and Weston Hospital NHS Foundation Trust and Gloucester Royal Hospital.

 Find our more about referral information including the checklist of required blood tests.